EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 The VisitedSystemsClass is repurposed for holding the data for this tab, keyed on the CommanderID, for display on the data view travel grid.
 Journal class has a function for filling in this array (FillVisitedSystem(cmdr id)).
 It goes thru the journal, in time order, and picks out interesting events to populate this list.

-DGV grid will have : Time, Type, Text, Distance, Notes, MapColour.
+DGV grid will have : Time, Type, Text, Distance, Notes, Icons.

 ```C#
 Class VisitedSystemsClass